88-degrees/Book-of-Changes/appendix02s2.md

 ### Footnotes

-306:XXXI In various ways the waters of a marsh, placed high above the adjacent land, will descend to water and fertilise them.
+<a name="fn_220"></a>[306:XXXI](#fr_220) In various ways the waters of a marsh, placed high above the adjacent land, will descend to water and fertilise them.
 This symbolism agrees sufficiently well with the idea of influence passing between a superior and inferior party in relation with each other.
 There is nothing in the representation, however, to suggest particularly the relation between husband and wife; and the more I think of it, the more doubtful it becomes to me that [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) intended by the trigrams of this figure to give the idea of man and wife.
 The application of the symbolism is sufficiently appropriate.
 The commentators see in it especially the lesson of humility -- emptiness of self, or poverty of spirit--in order that the influences to which we are subjected may have free course.

 Paragraph 1.
 What is beyond one's self is represented by line 4, a proper correlate of 1.
 There is the desire to influence; but it is ineffectively exhibited.